This post contains affiliate links. If you buy through these links, I may earn a small commission.

 I put a few temporary posts in and added some caution tape on the road side of the hedge.

 I didn’t want dogs or vehicles too close to the Laurel.
 Then I laid down black plastic in order to keep any weeds down.

-I made an X in the plastic every six inches.
-NOTE: My thinking was to plant close together, wait to see how many survived and grew, then cut down every second one.
+We decided to do it differently, quite a bit tighter than that ideal mature spacing.
+So, I made an X in the plastic every six inches.
+NOTE: My thinking was to plant close together, wait to see how many survived and grew, then cut down every second or third one.

 And see how healthy those Laurel cuttings look!